 As scarring in your lungs becomes severe, you’ll likely need oxygen at all times.
 That includes when you’re active, at rest, and even sleeping.

 In the later stages of IPF, high-flow oxygen machines can be used to develop increased levels of oxygen.
 When you’re away from home, portable machines can provide continuous oxygen.

-Doctors may have a hard time telling the difference between IPF and other lung diseases during its early stages.
 Several tests can be used to confirm IPF and rule out other possible causes.